strtok/marwood-book/src/ch02-04-parse.md

 ### The Parse Function

-Marwood's parser is a direct consume of `Vec<Token>` returned by the lexer.
+Marwood's parser is a direct consumer of `Vec<Token>` returned by the lexer.

 `parse::parse()` takes an iterator over `&Token`, the original source &str that was supplied to `lex::scan`, and returns a `Cell`.